Trail Closure - Update

-A timber thinning project was conducted and park trails are currently closed; a section of the Florida Trail remains open.
-For additional information, please call the Ranger Station (386) 397-4331.
+The timber thinning project is now complete and we are working with local volunteer groups to reopen the closed trail portions; a section of the Florida Trail remains open.
+For additional information, please call the ranger station at 386-397-4331.

-In 1931 Josiah K. Lilly, the son of Indiana pharmaceutical manufacturer Eli K. Lilly, suggested a memorial to composer Stephen Foster, whose song ‘Old Folks at Home’ made the Suwannee River known all over the world.
+In 1931 Josiah K. Lilly, the son of Indiana pharmaceutical manufacturer Eli K. Lilly, suggested a memorial to composer Stephen Foster, whose song "Old Folks at Home" made the Suwannee River known all over the world.
 The Florida Federation of Music Clubs adopted his idea and obtained contributions of land in White Springs, Florida.
 The Stephen Foster Memorial Commission administered the development of the park, which opened in 1950.
-In 1935, ‘Old Folks at Home’ was designated Florida’s official state song.
+In 1935, "Old Folks at Home" was designated as Florida’s official state song.
 Stephen Collins Foster, born in 1826, composed more than 200 songs during his lifetime.

 In the early days of Stephen Foster Folk Culture Center, visitors rode on replica paddle steamers up and down the Suwannee River.
 The boats were named the Belle of the Suwannee and the Glendy Burke.

-Other influential people include Lillian Saunders, she worked hard to help acquire the first 100 acres of land for the Stephen Foster Memorial.
-As well as ‘Cousin’ Thelma Boltin who was considered the first lady of the Florida Folk Festival, directing the annual celebration for more than 20 years.
+Other influential people include Lillian Saunders, who worked hard to help acquire the first 100 acres of land for the Stephen Foster Memorial.
+"Cousin" Thelma Boltin was considered the first lady of the Florida Folk Festival, directing the annual celebration for more than 20 years.
 The first Florida Folk Festival was held in 1953.
 The Florida Folk Festival has become the longest running state folk festival in the United States, taking place each year during Memorial Day weekend.
-Many well-known musicians have performed here, including Floridians Gamble Rogers and Will McLean, artisans, musicians and storytellers share their crafts with festival goers each May.
+Many well-known musicians have performed here, including Floridians Gamble Rogers and Will McLean.
+Artisans, musicians and storytellers share their crafts with festival-goers each May.
 Learn more about the Florida Folk Festival.